Steve Clevenger’s home run trot is rare footage. (Kim Klement, USA Today Sports)

 Crave more in-depth Fantasy analysis?
 Then join us every Thursday at 9 p.m.
-EST for RotoRob’s Fantasy Baseball Weekly Podcast on Blogtalkradio as we entertain and edify you for a half hour or more each week.
+EST for RotoRob Fantasy Baseball Weekly Podcast on Blogtalkradio as we entertain and edify you for an hour or more each week.
 RotoRob’s guest next week will be Peter Kreutzer of AskRotoman.com.
 Tune in here.